-If you have more than a few seconds, try a body scan meditation.
+Try a body scan meditation if you have more than a few seconds.
 This can take as long as you like.
 There are guided ones like this by Stop, Breathe & Think.
 Or you can do it on your own.

 Bring your attention to your body.
 I always work from my toes up.
 Work from the head down if that’s your preference.